“Speak softly and carry a big stick” — from an African proverb

 ATLANTA — The death toll in five Southern states rose sharply Thursday morning to 173 after devastating storms ripped through the region, spawning a deadly tornado in downtown Tuscaloosa, Ala., and leaving a trail of flattened homes and buildings in an area already battered by storms.

 Across Alabama, at least 128 people were killed by storms on Wednesday alone, according to news reports.
-The Associated Press reported an additional 32 deaths in Mississippi,
+The Associated Press reported an additional 32 deaths in Mississippi, 11 in